 Winning the Fuller Challenge requires more than a stand-alone innovation that focuses on one aspect of a system failure.
 BFI looks for holistic strategies that demonstrate a clear grasp of the ‘big-picture’ and focus on a well-defined need of critical importance.
 If, for example, your proposal emphasizes a new design, material, process, service, tool or technology, it is essential that it be part of an integrated strategy that deals effectively with key social, environmental and economic factors.

 Entries must meet the following criteria:

 - Visionary – put forth an original idea or synthesize existing ideas into a new strategy that creatively addresses a critical need

 - Anticipatory – factor in critical future trends and needs as well as the projected impacts of implementation in the short and long term

-- Replicable – able to be adapted to similar conditions elsewhere
+- Replicable – able to scale and be adapted to similar conditions elsewhere